Bridges in Kyiv: Underwater tunnels

 A few years before World War II the Soviet government planned two underground railroad lines to be laid underneath the bedrock of Dnieper river.
 One tunnel line (Northern) would have stretched from the Obolon neighborhood (Obolon Raion) and to what is known as Vygurivshchyna (Desna Raion) near Voskresenska Slobidka on the left bank of Dnieper in the close proximity of Troieschyna.
 Another line (Southern) was planned to cross the Dnieper from the Zhukiv Island to Osokorky (Darnytsia Raion).
 The project came up in a fear that in case of a war the bridges over the Dnieper were a vulnerable part of the regional transport infrastructure, and tunnels might be a long-term strategic solution.

 The construction started in 1936 was planned to be finished sometime in 1944.
 The NKVD oversaw the project, drafting hundreds of military, civilian and prison workers to work on it.
 The underdeveloped technology of the time required special makeshift caissons (vertical mines for ventilation and soil extraction) to be built in the middle of the river.
 Due to technical failures and the start of the war, the construction was never finished or even disclosed to the public.
 The builders were able only to connect the Right Bank with the close Zhukiv Island (where the present-day southern port is situated).
 The flooded entrance to the tunnel and abandoned caissons can now be seen in the forests and bays of Holosiivskyi Raion.
 Contemporary amateur researchers believe that a large secret base component of the project, including a train station, barracks and mass graves of workers, are also located in the depths of the tunnels.

 After the start of World War II all tunnel construction (known as the Construction No.1) was suspended and afterwards recognized as unreasonable.
-Nonetheless, the entrances to the unfinished tunnels still exist around the mentioned neighbourhoods, which are mostly unguarded.
+Nonetheless, the entrances to the unfinished tunnels still exist around the mentioned neighborhoods, which are mostly unguarded.